rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part01/README.md

     - log4j
     - swing
 1. Which statement is true about JARs in the classpath?
-    - All teh classes in the JAR file are accessible
+    - All the classes in the JAR file are accessible
     - JRE continues to search for the last class within the JARs in the classpath if another similarly named class exists
     - JARs in the classpath can have duplicate classes and/or packages (A)
 1. A module can contain: